robhaj/intro-to-react/01_hello_world/readme.md

 # Hello World in React.JS
 Follow the steps to install the generator @ [generator-galvanize-react](https://github.com/robhaj/generator-galvanize-react)
-- Take a look at the index.html file
-- You'll notice bundle.js being linked in.
+- Take a look at the index.html file, you'll notice bundle.js being linked in.
   - Webpack bundles our files into one file called bundle.js before build.
 - Take a look inside the components folder and you'll find an app.js file.
 - When we write React code we write individual components.